wp-plugins/wp-members/readme.txt

 * wpmem_page_forgot_username()
 * wpmem_inc_memberlinks()
 * wpmem_gettext() - use wpmem_get_text() instead.
+* $wpmem->texturize()

 Bug fixes:
 * Fixes a bug in the signon process that causes the "rememberme" option to be ignored.
 * Fixes a bug in wpmem_is_blocked() that returns false when checking a specific post ID.
+* Fixes a bug in the autoexcerpt function that caused a double "read more" link when excerpt length was set to zero.

 = 3.3.9 =